roman-milk/roman-milk.github.io/the-worm-turns.md

  'Mel ...
 I ...
 Jesus!'

  'Come on,' Melanie purred, smiling.
 She held herself open for him.
 'Get on this chair with me.
 I know it'll be awkward and uncomfortable for you, but just pretend I'm Loraine laying here with her cunt all hot for you.'
-Report_Story #2